HOGENT-MLOps/mlops-slides/docs/00-study-guide.md

 ## Resit

 Those who fail will be given a second examination opportunity in the form of an individual assignment.
-The exact assignment will depend on your evaluation and will consist specifically of:

--   One new lab assignment that is the same for everyone (subject to be determined)
--   Completing labs from the modules where you have not yet demonstrated your competence.
+The exact assignment will depend on your evaluation and will consist specifically of completing labs from the modules where you have not yet demonstrated your competence.

 This individual assignment is immediately recorded and discussed at the final evaluation moment.
 If you have not yet received an individual assignment at the evaluation moment (for example, because you were absent), you will come to the feedback.